desireedmello/mentalhealthchatbotCanada/README.md

 ---

-## Breakdown of the repository files:
+## Breakdown of the Repository Files:

 - trainingmodel.ipynb / trainingmodel.py - Consists of the code required for training the model.
 - mentalhealthbot.ipynb / mentalhealthbot.py - Consists of the code required for designing and running the model's GUI.